fedyacpp/BlumClicker/README.md

 # BlumClicker

-## Latest Update: November 5, 2024
+## Latest Update: December 29, 2024

 **Important:**

-- **Halloween Event Ended:** The Halloween promotion has concluded, and old model weights have been returned.
-Please redownload the weights file from the [link in step 4](#installation).
-- **No Updates for U.S. Elections:** There will be no updates to the weights for the upcoming U.S. elections.
-Reason: I have personal life, I'm a human just like you.
+- **No Model Weight Updates for the New Year:** Due to a lack of free time, there will be no updates to the model weights for the upcoming New Year update.
-- **Library Update:** Please run `pip install --upgrade ultralytics` in the script's folder to update the required libraries.

 BlumClicker is an automation tool designed to interact with Blum's Drop Game on Telegram using YOLOv11-based image detection.
 It achieves near-perfect accuracy in identifying and clicking on snowflakes.
 [Watch the demo](https://photos.app.goo.gl/caVfEjbUsoawek9J8).